Samsung/starfish/docs/Coding_Style_Guide.md

 ## Classes
 ### Constructors
 Initialization of the member variables should be done in the initializer as much as possible.
-When initialize member variables in a constructor, always split each initializer on a separate line, and align the commas with the colon.
+When initializing member variables in a constructor, always split each initializer on a separate line, and align the commas with the colon.

 ```cpp